 - Consumer Response to Apples, Washington Tree Fruit Postharvest Conference, 2001 - A study, funded by the Washington Apple Commission and Washington Tree Fruit Research Commission, reviewed consumer attitudes toward apples.

 - Expense Method of Depreciation - Vineyards, orchards and groves can qualify for the expense method of depreciation.
 The IRS agrees that I.R.C. §179 is available when the vineyard is placed in service even in situations where the taxpayer established the vineyard years earlier by planting the seeds and capitalizing expenses during the preproduction period.
-The IRS position in the past was that orchards, groves and vineyards were not able to capitalized direct and indirect costs until the vineyard became productive.
+The IRS position in the past was that orchards, groves and vineyards were not able to capitalize direct and indirect costs until the vineyard became productive.
 Tax returns for the open tax years (generally three years back) can be amended to either make or revoke an I.R.C. §179 election.
-That means that taxpayers that put a vineyard, orchard or grove in service in the past three years but didn’t elect I.R.C. §179 can now do so.
+Taxpayers that put a vineyard, orchard or grove in service in the past three years but didn’t elect I.R.C. §179 can now do so.

 - Fresh Fruit (Apples, Grapes, and Pears): World Markets and Trade, Foreign Ag Service (FAS), USDA.